TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_2.0_connected_wifi_8266.md

 {% include important.html content="From 3.3, the DuetWiFiServer.bin file needs to be placed in a folder called firmware.
 This folder should be placed in the root of the SD card."%}

-## Wifi
+## ESP8266 WiFi

-You will need a BTT or MKS produced wifi module.
+You will need a BTT or MKS produced ESP8266 WiFi module.

-Make sure the jumpers are installed next to the wifi headers as shown below.
+Make sure the jumpers are installed next to the WiFi headers as shown below.

 {% include image.html file="skr_2.0_wifi.PNG" alt="SKR v2.0 WiFi Jumpers" caption="SKR v2.0 WiFi Jumpers" %}